Mariyam197/mariyam197/README.md

 # Hi there!

-I am Mariam Kazaryan, Software Testing Specialist.
+I am Mariam Kazaryan, Quality Assurance Specialist.

 I graduated from the QA Specialist course in Netology.
 I studied the types and levels of testing, I can write code in Java and autotests using Selenide.
 I can work with databases and write SQL-requests.